devhub-tools/coverbot-action/README.md

 -   `file`: (Required) A json file containing code coverage results.

 -   `junit_folder`: (Optional) A folder containing JUnit XML files.
-Make sure the name of each file reflects the name of the test suite, so different test suite runs can be grouped under the same test suite.
+Make sure the name of each file reflects the name of the test suite.
+In this way, different test suite runs can be grouped under the same test suite.

 -   `devhub_api_key`: (Required) You will need to create an API key in the settings of your installed app and save it as a secret in GitHub
     Actions settings.